By Shari Spivack

 If you enjoy your workouts as much as I do, then the added knowledge that the exercises you are performing may also benefit your shooting skills could give you that extra incentive to keep up the program this New Year.

-I am a wife, mother and firearms instructor who has my own passion for shooting, teaching and continuing to educate myself with all types of firearms in a safe and responsible manner.
-It is always my pleasure to talk to other women gun owners – please feel free to email me at [email protected]
+Shari is a a wife, mother and firearms instructor who has her own passion for shooting, teaching and continuing to educate herself with all types of firearms in a safe and responsible manner.
+It is always her pleasure to talk to other women gun owners – please feel free to email her at [email protected]